 Death in service cover

-Wales have also announced a life assurance scheme similar to the England scheme.
+Wales has a life assurance scheme similar to the England scheme.

-Scotland has recently announced that all staff affected by COVID-19 as a result of providing frontline treatment for COVID-19 patients will receive the full lump sum and survivor’s pension benefits available under the terms of the NHS pension scheme.
-This will include both permanent and fixed-term staff who are not members of the pension scheme, NHS bank and locum staff.
+Scotland announced that all staff affected by COVID-19 as a result of providing frontline treatment for COVID-19 patients will receive the full lump sum and survivor’s pension benefits available under the terms of the NHS pension scheme.
+This includes both permanent and fixed-term staff who are not members of the pension scheme, NHS bank and locum staff.
 Read more from Scottish Government.

 In Northern Ireland